A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Abstract

 \section{Abstract}

-We investigate the role of optical nonlinearity in light propagation through two different waveguide QED lattices, namely a chain of qubits with direct coupling between the nearest neighbors and a chain of connected resonators to each of which a qubit is side-coupled.
-We apply an efficient truncated Heisenberg-Langevin equations method to show loss of coherent light transmission with increasing intensity in these lattices due to effective photon-photon interactions and related photon blockade mediated by nonlinearity in qubits.
-In contrast to the direct-coupled qubits, we find a revival in the coherent light transmission in the side-coupled qubits at relatively higher intensities due to saturation of qubits by photons.
-We further study these lattices within the quasi-classical approximation, which fails for a broad set of parameters.
-We then devise a technique to modify the quasi-classical analysis to give much better results.
-Lastly, we examine light propagation in an inhomogeneous lattice of side-coupled qubits and observe non-monotonicity in light transmission with increasing light intensity.
+We investigate the role of optical nonlinearity in light propagation through two different one-dimensional open QED lattices, namely a chain of qubits with direct coupling between the nearest neighbors and a chain of connected resonators to each of which a qubit is side-coupled.
+Using the more accurate truncated Heisenberg-Langevin equations method we show a reduction of light transmission with increasing intensity in these lattices due to effective photon-photon interactions and related photon blockade mediated by nonlinearity in qubits.
+In contrast to the direct-coupled qubits, we find a revival in the light transmission in the side-coupled qubits at relatively higher intensities due to saturation of qubits by photons.
+We find that in absence of bulk dissipation the standard quasi-classical analysis fails to capture the reduction in light transmission due to effective photon-photon interaction.
+We then devise a systemic method to modify the quasi-classical analysis to give much better results.